Tuvalu Media Corporation

 Tuvalu Media Corporation (TMC) was a government-owned corporation established in 1999 to take over the radio and print based publications of the Broadcasting and Information Office (BIO) of the small Pacific Island nation of Tuvalu.
-However, in 2008 operating as a corporation was determined not to be commercial viable and the Tuvalu Media Corporation then became the Tuvalu Media Department (TMD) under the Office of the Prime Minister.
+However, in 2008 operating as a corporation was determined not to be commercially viable and the Tuvalu Media Corporation then became the Tuvalu Media Department (TMD) under the Office of the Prime Minister.

 As the BIO, TMC and now the TMD, the organisation is the public broadcasting organisation in Tuvalu.

 Melali Taape is the General Manager of the Tuvalu Media Department (2015).

+The Tuvalu Broadcasting Corporation took its place in 2015.

 Radio Tuvalu

 The Tuvalu Media Department operates one station on the AM frequencies under the name Radio Tuvalu, which broadcasts from the main atoll of Funafuti since 14 August 1975.
 In 2011 the Japanese government provided financial support to construct a new AM broadcast studio.
 The installation of upgraded transmission equipment allows Radio Tuvalu to be heard on all nine islands of Tuvalu.
 The new AM radio transmitter on Funafuti replaced the FM radio service to the outer islands and freed up satellite bandwidth for mobile services.

 The station broadcasts Tuvaluan programming 3 times a day.
 Transmission hours are: in the morning: 6:30am – 8:00am; afternoon: 11:25am – 1:00pm; evening: 6:25pm – 10:00pm.
 When Radio Tuvalu is off the air, programming from the BBC is transmitted.

 Radio Tuvalu provides special broadcasts during general elections, such as during the 2015 Tuvaluan general election.